FabioPatella/datamininguminho/README.md

  testing with 85-90% coverage

-2)featureselector:Selectpercentile,SelectFdr,chi2 score function
+2)featureselector: implemented Selectpercentile,SelectFdr,chi2 score function
    tested  with coverage 90-95%

 3)decision trees : optional features implementation is in progress.
 Tested with 90% coverage

-4)NaiveBayes&Prism: Pseudocounts for the Naive Bayes classifier  , Have an option to use logarithms in the constructor.
-Naive Bayes for text classification is in progress
+4)NaiveBayes&Prism: implemented Pseudocounts for the Naive Bayes classifier, option to use logarithms in the constructor and  Naive Bayes for text classification

+                    testing with 90% coverage

 5)Apriori: FP trees and fb apriori algorithm in progress